n2ygk/aprspi/README.md

     * Services
       * Enable SSH w/public-key authentication only
 * Boot up with the CF just written and wait for one-time setup.
 * ssh in just to make sure.
+If you can't get in via ssh, use the console and keyboard.
 * Either tar up this directory and copy it to the Pi or use git to clone it:
 ```
 $ ssh n2ygk@n2ygk.local